Simple pleasures are the best! That is my all time favorite mantra ☺️

 The recipes of the NYTimes always summon the finest cook in me.
 The energizing tone of the contributors and their accurate recipes make glorious culinary attempts in my kitchen.

 It is always good to try new recipes, and it is even better when I figure out how to make dishes that I grew fond of, but never before had an accurate recipe for.

 SAN GIOVANNI BREAD

 I adapted this bread recipe from the seasoned Melissa Clark, the prominent contributor to the food section of NYTimes, who is among my top favorite three food writers, hands down.

 When she published her recipe of challah bread, her descriptive words conjured up the flavors of San Giovanni Bread, a favorite childhood bread of mine that I grew up eating in Alexandria, Egypt.

 Sure enough, when I followed the Ms. Clark’s recipe to a T, I ended up with a perfectly golden crusted bread, with a pillowy interior that resembled the texture my San Giovanni bread, yet Melissa’s challah digressed in flavor.
 Therefore, I had to add in a couple of ingredients to match the flavor that my brain has retained for over three decades.

-In addition of orange zest, I used ground mahlab and crushed mastic to jazz up the bread flavor and achieve the resemblance to my childhood bread.
+In addition of orange zest, I used ground mahlab and crushed mastic to jazz up the flavor and achieve the resemblance to my childhood bread.